Package Leaflet: Information for the User

 Prevention and treatment of high uric acid levels in patients undergoing chemotherapy for cancer

-ADENURIC is available in tablets of 120 mg.
+ADENURIC is available in 120 mg tablets.

 If you take more ADENURIC than you should